 International Students

 All Students holding F1 visas at the University of La Verne must have health insurance as a condition of enrollment.
-All Students holding J-1 visa are required by the U.S. Department of State to maintain health insurance from the date of entry into the U.S. through any post-completion academic training.
+All Students holding J-1 visas are required by the U.S. Department of State to maintain health insurance from the date of entry into the U.S. through any post-completion academic training.

 All Students holding F-1 and J-1 may participate in the insurance waiver process outlined in this policy.
 Students not waiving out will be automatically enrolled in SHIP as outlined.
-Students wishing to waive out must provide records of insurance that is ACA compliant and meet other requirements as stated in this policy.
+Students wishing to waive out must provide records of insurance that are ACA compliant and meet other requirements as stated in this policy.

-International students should check that if they waive out, that their alternate health insurance includes a “medical evacuation and repatriation” benefit.
+International students should check that if they waive out, their alternate health insurance includes a “medical evacuation and repatriation” benefit.
 Should students need this benefit, they can go to Gallagher Student Health and Special Risk.

 For questions regarding F-1 and J-1 Visas contact: international@laverne.edu